slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Vaccine passport on a microchip implant

+2022-01-06

+- Self explanatory.

 ### Bugs are evolving to eat plastic

 2021-12-28